-The Department has designed its curricula using a top-down methodology.
-A clear and measurable set of learning objectives, the design of content that is aligned with the learning objectives, the integration of experiential learning through projects, skill laboratories, internships, and industry collaboration, the mapping of the program outcomes to courses, and the setting of the stage for ongoing evaluation and improvement are among the steps.
-Stakeholder consultation is the first step in the process.
-After identifying the industry requirements, four honors/minor tracks-Computing Technologies, Networking and Security, Multimodal Analysis and exceptional courses in Artificial Intelligence-are introduced.
+The curriculum has been meticulously crafted using a top-down approach.
+It begins with a welldefined set of learning objectives, followed by content design that aligns with these objectives.
+The integration of experiential learning through projects, skill laboratories, internships, and industry collaborations is a key feature.
+Additionally, the program outcomes have been mapped to specific courses, setting the stage for continuous evaluation and improvement.
+The process starts with stakeholder consultation to identify industry requirements, leading to the introduction of four honors/minor tracks: AIML, Data Science, Augmented Reality and Virtual Reality, and Robotics.